 Online Bio | LinkedIn

 Tim serves as the editor of the Tennessee Labor Talk blog and is a former chair of the labor and employment practice.
-He has extensive experience representing and counseling employers in all aspects of employment discrimination and traditional labor law, including expertise in wage and hour collective actions and leave of absence claims and issues.
+He has extensive experience representing and counseling employers in all aspects of employment discrimination and traditional labor law, including knowledge in wage and hour collective actions and leave of absence claims and issues.
 Tim’s experience and nationwide litigation practice have earned him recognition in The Best Lawyers in America® and Chambers USA.

 Lymari Martinez Cromwell